agx540/complexK8/docker-kubernetes.md

 Get access to command line from a container
 > docker exec -it \<container id\> sh

+Attach to STDIN of a running container
+> docker attach  \<container id\>

+    Note: The attach command will display the output of the ENTRYPOINT/CMD process.
+This can appear as if the attach command is hung when in fact the process may simply not be interacting with the terminal at that time.

 ### Interact with docker runtime

 Connect to docker server shell.
 (MobyLinuxVM)
 > docker run --net=host --ipc=host --uts=host --pid=host -it --security-opt=seccomp=unconfined --privileged --rm alpine /bin/sh

 ## Docker Compose